 The Neurodevelopment Of Reasoning Ability study (better known as NORA) is a large and long-term study of the behavioral and neurological development of high-level cognition in children and adolescents between the ages of 6 and 19.
-The sample consists of 201 individuals, for whom we have collected some or all of the following types of data at 1-2 timepoints, with an average of 1.5 years between assessments:
+The sample consists of 201 individuals, for whom we collected some or all of the following types of data at 1-3 timepoints, with an average of 1.5 years between assessments:

 1. Demographic information